 So what exactly is a caster?
 A caster is an undriven, single, double, or compound wheel mounted to the bottom of a larger object.
 Its purpose is to make an object move easier.

-There are many components and intricate features that go into the making of casters and caster wheels.
-Often times, manufacturers and distributors alike present confusing, complex descriptions of the final product.
-Although this is at times helpful, it may also be overwhelming.
-Here we have divided and labeled the individual parts of a caster/wheel combination, creating a “Casters 101” glossary for the caster consumer:
+Many components and intricate features go into the making of casters and caster wheels.
+Manufacturers and distributors often present confusing, complex descriptions of the final product.
+Although all this information is at times helpful, it may also be overwhelming.
+So we’ve made a “Casters 101” glossary for the caster consumer:

-- Raceway – A surface in which bearing balls or rollers rotate.
+- Raceway – A surface on which bearing balls or rollers rotate.

 - Load Plug

-- Legs – The axle-support brackets extending down from the fork base of a swivel caster, or from the mounting plate of a rigid caster.
+- Legs – The axle-support brackets extending down from the fork base of a swivel caster or the mounting plate of a rigid caster.

 - Zerk – A grease fitting

 - Axle – A reusable fastening system to assemble casters used in applications where the wheel needs replacement or maintenance.